datastax/dsbulk/manual/settings.md

 Specify whether or not to accept records that are missing fields declared in the mapping.
 For example, if the mapping declares three fields A, B, and C, but a record contains only fields A and B, then if this option is true, C will be silently assigned null and the record will be considered valid, and if false, the record will be rejected.
 If the missing field is mapped to a primary key column, the record will always be rejected, since the database will reject the record.
 This setting also applies to user-defined types and tuples.
 Only applicable for loading, ignored otherwise.

 This setting is ignored when counting.

 Default: **false**.

+#### --schema.allowNullCollections<br />--dsbulk.schema.allowNullCollections _&lt;boolean&gt;_

+Whether or not null collection values (lists, sets or maps) should be converted to a null value.
+By default the driver will convert these values to an empty collection.

+This setting is only used on unload

+Default: **false**.